 Other top things to do at Barangaroo Reserve include the Wulugul Walk along the harbour foreshore and exhibitions of public art and sculpture.
 Check online for details of upcoming performances at the amphitheatre — constructed from 6,500 sandstone blocks.
 Visitors can relax on Stargazer Lawn surrounded by plantings of 74,000 native shrubs and trees, designed to replicate the landscape as it was at the time of settlement.
 There are plenty of picnic areas to enjoy.

-All in all, Barangaroo Reserve is a stunning new asset for the city of Sydney, and one that rightfully celebrates its Indigenous heritage.
+All in all, Barangaroo Reserve is a stunning new asset for Sydney, and one that rightfully celebrates the city’s Indigenous heritage.
 To paraphrase a certain playwright: everything old is new again.

 Do you have any tips for top things to do at Barangaroo Reserve?
 We would love to hear from you.
 Please leave a comment below.

 About the writer